nucularmoo/aleph_null/README.md

 # aleph_null
 This repository will be used for coding practice and exercises

+#### dope.